PnS2018/pns2018.github.com/session_02.md

 ## Generalization

 Typically, we expect that the trained model can be used to predict _new, unseen samples_.
 This ability to perform well on previously unobserved data is called _generalization_.

-+   __Generalization__ ability to perform well on previously unobserved inputs.
-+   __Capacity__ ability to fit a wide variety of functions.
+With a performance measure $$P$$, we can compute the error that is made on the training dataset.
+This error is called _training error_.
+We can also compute the _testing error_ with the validation dataset or the testing dataset if available.
+This _testing error_ quantifies the level of generalization of a certain model.
+Our goal is to minimize this _testing error_, and improve the generalization.

-+   __Overfitting__ occurs when the gap between training error and test error is too large
-+   __Underfitting__ occurs when the model is not able to obtain a sufficiently low error value on the training set.
+Because we can only observe the training dataset during training, our trained model may suffer from either _overfitting_ or _underfitting_.
+Overfitting occurs when the gap between the training error and testing error is too large.
+Underfitting occurs when the model is not able to obtain a sufficiently low error value on the training dataset.

+We can control whether a model is more likely to overfit or underfit by altering its _capacity_.
+Informally, a model's capacity is its ability to fit a wide variety of functions.
+Ideally, we want to find a model that has the right capacity where the model generates the smallest gap between the training error and the testing error.

 ## No Free Lunch Theorem and Curse of Dimensionality